mothur/mothur.github.io/_wiki/trim.seqs.md

 One of the popular approaches to generating pyrosequences from the 16S rRNA gene is to sequence off of the end of the fragments with the reverse PCR primer.
 Obviously you would then want to get the reverse complement of the sequences.
-Because the keyword \"reverse\" is already taken and \"reversecomplement\" is too long, we use the highly scientific \"flip\" option to calculate the reverse complement of the sequence.
+Because the keyword "reverse" is already taken and "reversecomplement" is too long, we use the highly scientific "flip" option to calculate the reverse complement of the sequence.
 Also be aware of the [reverse.seqs](reverse.seqs) command, which does the same thing: